- About Us

 Our planet is connected more than ever before: by global travel, trade, technology, and even our viruses.
 Join us in learning how people fight epidemics - even before they start!
 You’ll explore the connections between human, animal, and environmental health, dive into case studies and personal experiences from epidemic-fighters from around the globe, discover how outbreaks have affected the Greater Houston Area, and engage in games that challenge you to identify and contain an outbreak.

-The Smithsonian Institution exhibit Outbreak: Epidemics in a Connected World opens at The Health Museum on October 5th.
-Together, we can stop a future epidemic.
-Spread the word!
+The Smithsonian Institution exhibit Outbreak: Epidemics in a Connected World opened at The Health Museum on October 5.